sejalyadav0818/React-Routing/task_seven/README.md

-# Task 5:  Protected Routes in React with React Router v6
+# Task 7 :  Protected Routes in React with React Router v6 & 404 page

 ### Overview:
 Create a system where users can only access the "Profile" page if they're logged in.
 If they're not logged in and try to access the profile page, they should be redirected to the login page.